 Every time we say goodbye, Bentley lets me know just how much he loves me.

 This is a lesson I have taken to heart and apply to my most important relationships.
 We never know what tomorrow may bring.
-So, every time I need to say goodbye to my husband, my family, or my best friends, I want to be sure that if I am saying goodbye to them for the last time, I’m leaving them without a doubt of how much I love and care for them.
+So, every time I need to say goodbye to my loved ones, I ensure that if it’s the last time, I’m leaving them without a doubt of how much I love and care for them.

 2. If it Doesn’t Bring You Joy, Don’t Waste Your Time